patriziawatlington/notes/README.md

 # 2023-12-24
 - Today's programming wisdom is to embrace the principle of "Write code that is easy to understand and maintain."
 This means using clear, concise syntax, commenting your code effectively, and adhering to established coding standards and best practices.
 Remember that code is read far more often than it is written, so strive to make it readable and comprehensible for both yourself and others.
 Additionally, always keep in mind the potential need for future modifications and extensions.
 By writing code that is easy to understand and maintain, you save time, reduce errors, and enhance collaboration in the long run.
 Lastly, don't underestimate the importance of testing and debugging.
 Regularly test your code to ensure it works as intended and debug promptly to prevent small issues from becoming larger problems.

+# 2023-12-25
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a task, take the time to plan out the steps you need to take.
+Creating a roadmap for your work can help ensure you don't get lost or waste time on unnecessary tasks.
+Planning also helps you stay focused and motivated as you work through your project.